Current mortgage rates are cheap. Are you missing your chance to refinance?

-Current mortgage rates and APRs remain low, and banks are being loose with their mortgage approval standards.
-More loans are getting approved in today's improving market than during any period this decade.
+Current mortgage rates and APRs are the lowest in history, and banks are now loose on loan approval standards.
+More mortgage application are getting approved in today's improving market than during any period in 10 years.

-Additionally, all homeowners with an existing FHA loan or VA loan should look to make a refinance.
+And, as a special class of refinance, all homeowners with an existing FHA loan or VA loan should look to refinance today.

-FHA and VA loans get special status because their respective refinance programs -- the FHA Streamline Refinance and VA Streamline Refinance -- offer reduced eligibility standards and waive the need for a home appraisal, which helps to close a loan quickly.
+FHA and VA loans get special status with the nation's mortgage lenders because the programs' respective refinance programs -- the FHA Streamline Refinance and VA Streamline Refinance -- provide reduced eligibility standards for homeowners while waiving the need for a home appraisal.

 Both the FHA and the VA enforce a "minimum savings" requirement on their streamline programs, known as a Net Tangible Benefit.
 Meeting this requirement is easier as mortgage rates move south.